 "The only thing missing from most CRM systems is anything about the customer," said NetSuite CEO Zach Nelson.
 "The white elephant in the room is customer data."

 In the latest release, new ad hoc querying will allow users to ask and answer "what if" questions easily via Quick Add, Quick Sort and Extreme List Editing features, according to NetSuite.
-The new features also include spruced up graphing capabilities and an option for users to
+The new features also include spruced up graphing capabilities and an option for users to change their screen colors.
+Many of the improvements arose from customer requests, Nelson said.

 The features will be available at no additional charge in early February.
 NetSuite also announced plans to significantly increase its sales staff.
 The company, which has its roots in accounting software, said it signed 75 stand-alone CRM deals in 2003.